tomoiagahoratiu/DevOps-from-0-to-100/README.md

 After running this command you will get a genereted portion of code.
 Copy it and create a deployment.yaml file in your service

-After you create your deployment.yaml from your service type in cmd The yaml file should look like this
+The yaml file should look like this

 ```bash
 apiVersion: apps/v1
 kind: Deployment